Free Consultation 24 Hour Response

 veteran family with American flag

-The type of discharge a servicemember receives after military service determines the benefits he or she is entitled to receive.
-They can be classified into two types: administrative and punitive.
-The types of administrative discharges are:
+The type of discharge you receive after military service determines the benefits you are entitled to.
+Military discharges can be classified into two main types: administrative and punitive.

-The different military branches refer to involuntary administrative discharge in different terms:
+The different military branches refer to involuntary administrative discharges in different terms:

 • “Admin Discharge”